 The Blood And The Barley is a fascinating glimpse into a lost way of life and a sensitive love story.

 "Angela has created a convincing world for her novel and given us characters to believe in and care about.
 This is a strong story crafted in a period and setting that readers are interested in.
 She has a sophisticated writing style that's also sensitive and intelligent and lends itself extremely well to historical fiction."

 Lesley McDowell, writer & literary critic with the Herald, the Scotsman & the Independent on Sunday.

-Angela MacRae Shanks was born in Garmouth, a village near the mouth of the river Spey in north-east Scotland and still lives near here with her family and two cats.
+Angela MacRae Shanks was born in Garmouth, a village near the mouth of the River Spey in northeast Scotland and still lives near here with her family.

-Her mother was born in Strathavon – a real place – and the maternal side of her family all belong to this remote and beautiful glen.
-This is a place close to Angela’s heart, an area she has been visiting since childhood.
+Her mother and grandmother were born in Strathavon – a real place – and this remote glen is very dear to her heart.
 Here she first heard tales of the dramatic history of the area, its people and their struggles, and became fascinated by it.

-Growing up in Moray, a beautiful part of Scotland known as ‘malt whisky country’, a love of Scottish history soon burgeoned.
-In particular, the history of the county’s illicit past and the smuggling of uisge-beatha, the water of life, prompted the germ of an idea for a series of novels to take root.
-Her love of the natural world and the folklore of the Highlands, combined with her training in aromatherapy and natural therapies prompted a desire to weave herbal lore into her stories.
+Growing up in Moray, a beautiful part of Scotland known as ‘malt whisky country’, an interest in the county's illicit past took hold, particularly the smuggling of whisky and the reasons behind it.
+This sparked a few ideas.
+Her fascination with the natural world and the folklore of the Highlands, combined with her training in natural therapies, prompted a desire to weave herbal lore into her stories.
 Those who healed using plants and the wisdom of nature, usually women, were often condemned as witches, and she felt the need to explore this injustice.